-Further, Board Policy 2105 provides for a student member of the Board of Trustees.
+Further, Board Policy and Administrative Regulation 2015 Student Member of the Board of Trustees provides for a student member of the Board of Trustees.

-The District shall have one nonvoting (advisory) student member of the Board of Trustees who shall represent both colleges for a period of one year.
-The Chancellor shall develop administrative regulations regarding qualifications for the student trustee and a process for election procedures.
+The District shall have one nonvoting (advisory) student member of the Board of Trustees who shall represent both colleges for a period of one year commencing on the May Board meeting date.

+The Chancellor shall develop administrative regulations regarding qualifications, duties, and responsibilities for the Student Trustee.
+See Board Policy and Administrative Regulation 2105 Election of Student Member for election procedures.